felipefsch/aps/README.md

 # Parameters

 The following parameters can be tunned to execute the code.
+They can be seen by running any of the classes with no arguments (help is then printed).

 usage: class [options] ...
 classes: